Skip to Content

 When thrift store shopping, you always want to look beyond the piece.
 Ask yourself, can it be transformed, painted, or repaired?

-A true vintage card catalog piece would be so expensive, if you are lucky enough to find one.
-I was able to transform this $40.00 find into a fun, interesting piece for an additional $40.00.
+An authentic vintage card catalog piece would be expensive if you are lucky enough to find one.
+I transformed this $40.00 find into a fun, exciting piece for an additional $40.00.

 You might like to read 10 Tips for Successful Thrift Store Shopping also.

-The chest now has a more industrial feel and works better within our industrial style farmhouse.
-If you like this idea but prefer a Simple Makeover for Vintage Furniture, see this post.
+The chest now has a more industrial feel and works better within our industrial-style farmhouse.

 Pin It To Remember It